Student Teaching Requirement

 If you are preparing to student teach, please review the Student Teacher Handbook for more information.

-If you are a Co-Operating Teacher or University Supervisor, please review the Guidelines for Co-Operating Teacher or University Supervisor section of the Student Teacher Handbook.
+If you are a master teacher or university supervisor, please review the guidelines for master teacher or university supervisor section of the Student Teacher Handbook.

-The focus of the PACT Teaching Event is on K-12 student learning.
-In the Teaching Event, teacher candidates show the strategies they use to make subject matter accessible to students, and how they support students in learning.
+The focus of the CalTPA is on K-12 student learning.
+In preparing the learning segment, teacher candidates show the strategies they use to make subject matter accessible to students, and how they support students in learning.
 They explain the thinking underlying their teaching decisions and analyze the strategies they use to connect students with the content they are teaching.
-They examine the effects of instructional design and teaching practices on student learning, with particular attention to students with diverse cultural, language, and socio-economic backgrounds and learning needs.
+They examine the effects of instructional design and teaching practices on student learning, with particular attention to students with diverse cultural, language, and socio-economic backgrounds and learning needs